comanche/datatables-responsive/README.md

 ##Include CSS files

-These instructions are done using Datatables and Bootstrap.
-You may use whatever you choose.
+These instructions are done using Datatables and Bootstrap 2.
+You may use whatever CSS framework you choose.

 For more information on Datatables and Bootstrap, see [http://www.datatables.net/blog/Twitter_Bootstrap][3] and [http://www.datatables.net/blog/Twitter_Bootstrap_2][4].